About this unit

 3. If you need some help getting started, check this information.

-4. The week 1 tutorial is the best place to get help with GitHub.
+4. The week 1 tutorial will help you get started.

 https://www.gocomics.com/calvinandhobbes/2015/08/26